 If our Road Runner Scheme is not suitable for your requirements, or you need something other than motor trade insurance, we may well be able to assist you with the wider range of products available to us and suited to the more complex motor trade businesses and a wide range of other trades and professions.
 Why not give our specialists a call on 03301 000 562 and see if we can help you.

-We provide road risks, liability and premises insurance for motor traders via our agents Abbey Bond Lovis Ltd in Belfast.
-Please speak with them direct on 02893 325 116 and mention Road Runner.
+We provide road risks, liability and premises insurance for motor traders via Abbey Bond Lovis in Belfast.
+Please speak with them direct on 028 90 993 600 and mention Road Runner.
+Please note that slightly different conditions apply.
+Our products are only available via Abbey Bond Lovis for independent motor trade professionals living in Northern Ireland.

 Yes, any changes that may affect your insurance must be notified to us as soon as possible.
 If you are in doubt, please Contact Us.

-Cover is effective immediately, provided that your policy gives cover for the vehicle involved.
-It is your responsibility to notify us of this vehicle for MID purposes.
+Cover is effective immediately, provided that your policy gives cover for the type of vehicle involved.
+It is your responsibility to notify us of this for MID purposes.
 Click here to find out how to notify us.

 You are able to notify us when you buy or sell a vehicle by: